 Our key actions:

-1. Energy recovery: in Aalborg we recover excess heat from cement production to provide district heating to local households.
-The recovered thermal energy is used for heating around 36,000 homes in the city of Aalborg, Denmark.
-In 2021, the Aalborg plant supplied approximately 1.7 million GJ of energy to the Municipality of Aalborg, saving 150,000 tons of CO₂ annually.
-The objective is to increase the supply of district heating from current 36,000 to over 50,000 households.
+- Energy recovery: in Aalborg we recover excess heat from cement production to provide district heating to local households.
+The recovered thermal energy is used for heating around 30,000 homes in the city of Aalborg, Denmark.
+In 2023, the Aalborg plant supplied approximately 1 million GJ of energy to the Municipality of Aalborg, saving 150,000 tons of CO₂ annually.